pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Command group for persistent WBEM connections.

-      This command group defines commands to manage persistent WBEM connections that have a name.
+      This command groupdefines commands to manage persistent WBEM connections that have a name.
 The connections are stored in a connections file named 'pywbemcliservers.json' in the current directory.
 The connection name can be used as a shorthand for the WBEM server via the '--name' general